North Korea threatens to 'sink' Japan, reduce US to 'ashes and darkness'

 The United States and South Korea are technically still at war with North Korea because the 1950-53 Korean conflict ended with a truce and not a peace treaty.

-(Reporting by Jack Kim in SEOUL and Kiyoshi Takenaka in TOKYO; Editing by Paul Tait)
+(Additional reporting by Christian Shepherd in Beijing and Hyonhee Shin in Seoul; Editing by Paul Tait and Nick Macfie)